Running, Horseback Riding after Anterior Hip Replacement

 Nancy Kehoe experienced chronic pain from two arthritic hips before having anterior hip replacement surgery at UC San Diego Health.

 Anterior hip replacement is a specialized joint replacement surgery available at UC San Diego Health for people with osteoarthritis and other forms of degenerative joint disease.

 Approximately 15 percent of top joint centers in the nation have the expertise and technological capability to perform this advanced, muscle-sparing procedure.

 With the anterior approach, the incision is made in the front (anterior) of the hip as opposed to the side (lateral) or back (posterior).
-The anterior approach allows the surgeon to work in between a natural muscle plane without detaching muscles or tendons from the hip (pelvis) or thigh bone (femur), avoiding undue trauma to the surrounding tissue.
-This technique is performed on a specialized surgical table to facilitate the preparation of the hip and thigh bone and allows the surgeon to capture images during surgery to confirm that the hip replacement implants are precisely placed.
+The anterior approach allows the surgeon to work in between a natural muscle plane without detaching muscles or tendons from the hip or thigh bone.
+This can help avoid undue trauma to the surrounding tissue.
+The anterior approach is performed on a specialized surgical table.
+This surgical table helps to position the hip and thigh.
+It also allows the surgeon to capture images during surgery.
+These images are used to confirm that the hip replacement implants are precisely placed.

 Benefits of anterior hip replacement

 From the patient experience perspective: